 - Taking things personal much more quickly

-- Which often leads to tension, frustration, anger, and other negative emotions felt in the lesson experience with a family member.
+- This often leads to tension, frustration, anger, and other negative emotions felt in the lesson experience with a family member.
 This takes away the fun from learning an instrument

 - Not looking forward to lessons because of miscommunications with the family member.

 - Too many distractions in a house, which are not there in a professional teaching studio